![]() |

 Some foolishly (Matthew 7:1-2) judge us to be in error because we can not name another true church, but their standard is a standard of men, not the word of God (Matthew 15:8-9).

-In regards to other Christians, we believe there is at least one Rechabite (Jeremiah 35:18-19) and a remnant of Jews on the planet (Romans 11:2-5, 25).
-But, we have yet to meet any other disciples of Christ who we are convinced are among those who continue in the faith (Romans 2:7; 1 John 2:3-5).
+In regards to other true Christians, we believe God has always had His remnant (Romans 11), and there is at least one Rechabite (Jeremiah 35:18-19) and a few true Jews on the planet (Romans 2:28-29; 11:2-5, 25).
+We know of a few believers in a couple States and in Europe, but that's about it to our present knowledge.
 We long to meet other saints, but the days we live in are dark (Revelations 12:9), and most are deceived (2 Timothy 3:1-5; 4:3; 2 Peter 2:2).
 To our recollection, we have only met one believer that was already in the truth before they met us, and in this case, they had just recently repented.
 Other than this one exception, everyone we have met has been in some way caught in the deceit of this age (2 Timothy 3:1-5; 4:3; 2 Peter 2:2).
 We ourselves were caught in such deception, but the Lord delivered us from those who speak perverse things; and He continues to deliver us (Proverbs 2:12).

 No, and some are aghast that we would answer in such a way.
 They erroneously conclude, therefore, that we must be a cult.
 But, here again is another man-made standard by which fools judge (Matthew 7:1-2).
 Where in the Word of God does it say we should be able to name true believers of the past?
 Nowhere.
 For a more detailed response to this question, see our article, Believers Of The Past.